US STOCKS-Wall St edges lower as economy eyed

 De Gan said if the economic data does not improve, he would look for a correction in the S&P 500 back towards the index's 50-day moving average, which is about 5 percent below current levels.

-Advanced Micro Devices Inc shares fell 7.1 percent to $3.73.
-The stock had fallen 12 percent in after-hours trading on Monday after the firm said Chief Financial Officer Thomas Seifert was leaving the struggling personal computer chipmaker to pursue other opportunities.
+Advanced Micro Devices Inc shares fell 7.6 percent.
+The firm said Chief Financial Officer Thomas Seifert was leaving the struggling personal computer chipmaker to pursue other opportunities.

 Weakness in commodity markets looked set to weigh on related stocks.
 Copper fell for a second day after a rally triggered last week by the U.S. Federal Reserve's new stimulus efforts ran out of steam and investors booked profits.
-Shares in aluminum company Alcoa Inc fell 1 percent to $9.48.
+Shares in Freeport McMoRan Copper & Gold fell 1 percent.

 "The market may already have 'prepaid' for the QE3 easing announcement," said Goldman Sachs in a research note.
 "For the equity market moves to extend, an improvement in the macro data will now need to show up."